Skip to main content

 Why video and writing should work together

-Video is great for tone, demos, and walkthroughs.
+Video carries tone, demos, and walkthroughs well.
 Writing is better for decisions, references, and future retrieval.
 Teams that use both well usually communicate better than teams that force one format onto everything.

 That is why Loom plus a written summary works so well.
 Show the issue.
 Then document the decision clearly.